 Addiction treatment services go beyond help with withdrawal though.
 People who enter treatment learn how to live without opiates.
 This includes finding healthier ways to cope with spiritual, emotional, and physical pain.

-Getting Help For An Opiate Addiction
+Getting Help For An Opiate Addiction in California

 There are treatment centers all over the United States that help people overcome opiate abuse.
 They’re all different in how they help their clients.
 They provide different programs, environments, and healing opportunities.